-Eating a balanced diet that includes some of the following 15 Indian foods for brain health could help to keep your focus, memory and cognition as sharp as they can be.
+Eating a balanced diet that includes some of the following 15 Indian foods for brain health could help to keep your focus, memory and cognition sharp at any age.

 Amla is a fruit that’s a traditional part of Indian culture.
 And your brain loves it.

 Just one piece of amla fruit can help improve your blood flow to the hippocampus, an area of the brain that regulates your memory and cognitive function.
-People who eat Amla regularly report feeling less brain fog.
+People who eat Amla regularly report improved mental clarity.

 Related Product: Mind Lab Pro®

-Part of the reason why amla helps the brain is thanks to its vitamin C content.
-Vitamin C is an antioxidant – a powerful one at that.
-It protects your brain cells from ‘rusting out’ due to stress, aging, or toxins.
+Part of the reason why amla helps the brain is due to having high amounts of vitamin C. Vitamin C is one of the strongest antioxidants in nature.
+It protects your brain cells from ‘rusting out’ from stress, aging, or toxins.
 (1)